AIUC-1

 B009.1 Config: Output volume limits

-Screenshot of code or configuration implementing output restrictions - may include character or token limits, inference time limits, result count restrictions, or timeout configurations preventing excessive output.
+Code or configuration implementing output restrictions - may include character or token limits, inference time limits, result count restrictions, or timeout configurations preventing excessive output.
 Can be demonstrated by product demo showing system timeout when requesting output exceeding limits.

 Engineering CodeProduct